WWPowell-ga/WPFMultiImage/slnWPFMultiImage/WPFMultiImage/Documents/Worklog.md

 He also did a pull request and built an about box.
 I'll take a quick look and see if I can figure out
 how to merge.

+## 2022 Jan 21
+Merge worked.
+Have decided to build my own about box after trying a couple of
+Nuget packages.

+More code suggestions from Marshall Westbrook arrived but I need to finish what I have before
+tackling those.

+About Box completed though it is plain.

+#2022 Jan 22
+Completed moving text strings to resource file.
+That's all I'll do for internationalization.

+The right sidebar is what it is.
+Every thing else I tried just looks wrong.

+I wonder if palette sorting is at all useful?
+Adding it to RoadmapBeta

+#2022 Jan 23
+Marshall Westbrook emailed

+*When saving images on my computer I noticed that the default name for files is the full containing folder's path (in addition to the original image's name).*
+*Save File Dialog opens in the correct directory, but the file name it's attempting to save as is the full directory.*
+*Current Behavior: Saving as file name "C:\Programming\WPFMultiImage\slnWPFMultiImage\WPFMultiImage\bin\Debug\net5.0-windows\Capture.tif"*
+*Expected Behavior: Saving as file name "Capture.tif"*

+So I fixed it.